kimdahee0815/Portfolio/README.md

 # 🌐 Portfolio Projects by Dahee Kim

 Welcome!
-This is a showcase of full-stack and frontend web applications I built, covering tour booking, streaming, video sharing, recipe searching, and wedding planning platforms.
+This is a showcase of full-stack and frontend web applications I built, including web applications such as a full-stack platform for global developer collaboration (Ongoing Project), a tour booking system, a wedding planning tool, a movie search engine, a video sharing site and a recipe finder.
 Each project is either fully deployed or presented with a preview and source code.

 ---